Fiji Water Girl at Golden Globes: 'I've been photobombing since I was a kid'

 It wasn't that Cuthbert ("Kelleth" is an old high-school nickname for "Kelly") lucked out and nabbed a prime spot over the other water ambassadors.
 It was pure luck she was the one of the four who landed in so many photographs, she told me by phone from Los Angeles, where she now lives.

-But since she had no access to social media as she worked the red carpet, Cuthbert, now widely dubbed "Fiji Water Girl," didn't realize she was becoming perhaps the first meme of 2019 until her work was nearly done.
-Her water work lit a fire: a spokesperson for Twitter reports there were more than 50,000 tweets about Cuthbert Sunday night.
+But since she had no access to social media as she circulated the red carpet, Cuthbert, now widely dubbed "Fiji Water Girl," didn't realize she was becoming perhaps the first meme of 2019 until her work was nearly done.

 "I had no idea until right as people were trickling in (to the awards show)," she told me.
 Attendees had been showing her the social-media buzz building on their own phones, but Cuthbert says she "didn't understand the scope" of her viral fame.

+Her water work lit a fire: a spokesperson for Twitter reports there were more than 50,000 tweets about Cuthbert Sunday night.
+And she also helped the water company earn more than $12 million in ad impressions, marketing analytics firm Apex Marketing Group told Yahoo Finance.

-Should that scope lead to acting roles or other opportunities, she's willing to dive in.
+Should her newfound celeb status lead to acting roles or other opportunities, she's willing to dive in.
 "It's hard to say where (the viral fame) will lead," Cuthbert said.

 Photobomber to the stars is kind of a natural role for her.